Not everyone wants to lose weight, and for various potential reasons, some people wish to do the opposite: gain weight.

 Nutritionally, pork belly is an excellent source of B vitamins, phosphorus, selenium, and zinc (9).

 |100 Grams of Pork Belly||541 calories|

 |Per 6 oz (170-gram) Serving||906 calories|

 8) Macadamia Nuts

-For instance, with 718 calories, macadamias offer more calories per 100 grams than almost any other whole food (10).
+For instance, with 718 calories per 100 grams, macadamias offer more calories per gram than almost any other whole food (10).

 Most of this fat comes from oleic acid, a monounsaturated fatty acid also found in olive oil.

-Aside from their fat content, macadamia nuts offer an excellent source of magnesium, copper, manganese, and vitamin B1.
+Aside from their fat content, macadamia nuts offer a good source of magnesium, copper, manganese, and vitamin B1.

 |100 Grams of Macadamia Nuts||718 calories|